KhinThiriSoe/NearestClinics/README.md

 - can make direct phone call to prefer clinic

 What I've learned after thesis:
-- how FindMe Retrieval algorithm works
+- How FindMe Recommender System works
-- why Knowlegde-based Recommender Systems are useful
+- Why Knowlegde-based Recommender Systems are useful
-- how to apply the algrothim in android app
+- How to apply the algorithms from FindMe recommer system to find clinics from nearest locations
-- how content provider works with sqlite database
+- How content provider works with sqlite database
-- how to measure performance of the app
+- How to measure performance of the app